history

 Underwood 1 typewriter – 1896

-The Underwood typewriter was invented by Franz Wagner, a brilliant engineer who had already designed the Caligraph (1880).
-The Underwood appeared in 1896 and quickly set the standard for the next century.
-It was a typewriter with the correct design features, four rows of straight keys, a single shift key and type bars that strike the front of the platen giving visible typing.
-It also had a remarkably light and fast touch.
-It was simply superb to type on.
+The Underwood typewriter was invented by Franz Wagner, a brilliant engineer who had earlier designed the Caligraph (1880).
+When the Underwood appeared in 1896, it quickly set the standard for the next century.
+It featured the key design elements that defined modern typewriters: four rows of straight keys, a single shift key, and typebars that struck the front of the platen, allowing for visible typing.